-(2) Any person or entity required to file reports with the board of elections pursuant to this section and who or that has not filed the report by the required date, unless granted an extension pursuant to subdivision (1) of this subsection, shall be fined twenty-five dollars (\$25.00).
-Notwithstanding any of the provisions of this section, the board of elections shall have the authority to waive late filing fees for good cause shown.
+4 (2) Any person or entity required to file reports with the board of elections pursuant to this 5 section and who or that has not filed the report by the required date, unless granted an extension 6 pursuant to subsection (g)(1) of this section, shall be fined twenty-five dollars (\$25.00).
+7 Notwithstanding any of the provisions of this section, the board of elections shall have the authority 8 to waive late filing fees for good cause shown.

-(3) The board of elections shall send a notice of non-compliance, by certified mail, to any person or entity who or that fails to file the reports required by this section.
-A person or entity who or that is sent a notice of non-compliance and fails to file the required report within seven (7) days of the receipt of the notice, shall be fined two dollars (\$2.00) per day from the day of receipt of the notice of non-compliance until the day the report has been received by the state board.
-Notwithstanding any of the provisions of this section, the board of elections shall have the authority to waive late filing fees for good cause shown.
+9 (3) The board of elections shall send a notice of non-compliance, by certified mail, to any 10 person or entity who or that fails to file the reports required by this section.
+A person or entity who 11 or that is sent a notice of non-compliance and fails to file the required report within seven (7) days 12 of the receipt of the notice, shall be fined two dollars (\$2.00) per day from the day of receipt of the 13 notice of non-compliance until the day the report has been received by the state board.
+14 Notwithstanding any of the provisions of this section, the board of elections shall have the authority 15 to waive late filing fees for good cause shown.